 2. Adult MOET Scheme

 In this scheme, bulls and cows are selected after their first lactation record.
 The selection criteria for males and females differ.
 Males are chosen based on the records of their full siblings, half siblings, and dams, while females are selected based on the records of their full siblings, half siblings, dams, and their own lactation performance.
 The generation interval in this scheme is longer than that in the Juvenile MOET Scheme, at 3.75 years (Nicholas and Smith, 1983).
 Adult MOET schemes are particularly effective in maximizing genetic gain in traits with moderate to high heritability.
-For instance, the expected genetic gain per year under Adult MOET schemes has been reported as 61.10 kg for milk yield (3.417% of herd mean), which is 114.76% higher than gains achieved through conventional progeny testing (Gandhi et al., 1998).
+For instance, the expected genetic gain per year under adult MOET schemes has been reported as 61.10 kg for milk yield (3.417% of herd mean), which is 114.76% higher than gains achieved through conventional progeny testing (Gandhi et al., 1998).

 3. Hybrid MOET Scheme